HSLdevcom/digitransit-ui/docs/Architecture.md

     - "Traditional" containers
       - Containers are components that do complex transformations of props data in order to show one or more views or containers
       - Containers should only contain only other containers and views
-        - i.e. no dom components
+        - i.e. no DOM components
       - Continers must include Container in their name
     - StoreConnectors
       - Data from stores should be loaded using fluxible connectToStores